Complete Guide to Share Certificates of a Hong Kong Company

-Any shareholder receives a share certificate at the time of its investment in a company.
+Any shareholder receives a share certificate at the time of an investment in a company.

 This document is absolutely crucial as it evidences the shareholders’ ownership and participation in a company.